Ernie Stanton: Boxing and baseball careers

 Stanton was also a baseball player.
+He started his career with the Jackson club team of the New York State League, where he played first base.
+He was then drafted by the New York Giants.
 He played professional baseball in 1912 for the Detroit Tigers and then for the Boston Braves in 1914.
-After this he played in the Pacific Coast League on various teams; including the Oakland Oaks, Sacramento Solons, San Francisco Seals and the Los Angeles Angels.
-In the 1920s he managed a baseball team put together by the National Vaudeville Artists union.
-Baseball legend, Babe Ruth was also a member of the N.V.A and became a good friend of Stanton.
+After this, he played in the Pacific Coast League on various teams; including the Oakland Oaks, Sacramento Solons, San Francisco Seals, and Los Angeles Angels.
+He made his Seals debut in 1923.
+In the 1920s, he founded and managed a baseball team put together by the National Vaudeville Artists (N.V.A.) union.
+Baseball legend Babe Ruth was also a member of the N.V.A and became a good friend of Stanton.
 Known as the N.V.A.
-Baseball Club, some of the team's players included comedy duo Van and Schenck, and actor Fred Stone.
+Baseball Club, some of the team's players included comedy duo Van and Schenck, and actors Joe E. Brown, Bill Robinson, Fred Stone and many more known actors.
 The team won the Tri-State and semi-pro championship.

-Ernie befriended Waite Hoyt and claimed that he was responsible for getting Hoyt's career started in the MLB by getting him his first job with the New York Giants.
-In 1923 he spent two weeks playing with the New York Yankees in New Orleans during an exhibition tour.
-In 1927 he participated in the Chicago Cubs spring training preparing to play in an N.V.A season.
+Stanton befriended Waite Hoyt and claimed that he was responsible for getting Hoyt's career started in the MLB by getting him his first job with the New York Giants.
+In 1923, he spent two weeks playing with the New York Yankees in New Orleans during an exhibition tour.
+In 1927, he participated in the Chicago Cubs spring training preparing to play in an N.V.A season.

+Stanton was also a golfer.
+He was very known at the Glen Garden Country Club while he was on vacations and played with many golfers in the Fort Worth area.